Crisis? What crisis?

 Criticism has been made that the term ‘attainment’ often is used and interpreted in too narrow a fashion.
 This view suggests that it is construed as applying primarily to measurements arising from formal assessments in traditional curriculum areas as language and literature, mathematics, social subjects and the sciences.
 There is no suggestion that these subjects are unimportant; simply that, if and when they are over-emphasised at the expense of other key constituents in education, evaluations made on the competence of many learners may be misjudged or undervalued.
 For these reasons, all-embracing phrases such as ‘potential, attainments and achievements’ have come to be regarded as more appropriate by many educationalists.

 Some media outlets seem to take to an open delight in distributing news about falling standards and highlight what they perceive to be a general decline in the overall accomplishments of young people.
-Given the manner in which various assertions are made, they may well reflect a lowering in the quality of research and reporting among elements of newspapers and social networks.
+Given the manner in which various assertions are made, they may well reflect a lowering in the quality of research and reporting among sections of newspapers and social networks.
 To justify the claim of deterioration in any subject, it has to be convincingly established that the current position is being compared with an equivalent benchmark using relevant criteria.
 Instead of conjecture and speculation, unambiguous and valid verification has to be presented to the public.
 Too frequently, damning comparisons fail to convince.
 However, despite their usage and analysis regularly being highly misleading, there is a positive aspect to data on results being so eagerly awaited and cited in the press and internet.
 It is that appraisals of students’ abilities and talents are clearly matters of repeated concern and worthy of further investigation.

 There numerous reasons as to why contrasting measures of the past with those of the present are extremely hard to substantiate.
 They cover: